pwang649/myWiki/docs/Robotics/Control/Optimal_Control.md

 \end{aligned}
 $$

-The key question here is how to solve this optimal control problem?
+The key question here is how to solve this optimal control problem.
 :::

 ### Methods to Solve Optimal Control Problems

-Given the popularity and ubiquity of optimal control problems in robotics, a variety of methods have leen developed to solve such problems:
+Given the popularity and ubiquity of optimal control problems in robotics, a variety of methods have been developed to solve such problems:

 1. **Calculus of Variations** $\rightarrow$ Treat it as an optimization problem